 Pratyaya

-Insights: Pratyaya refers to the mental content or seed supporting a particular state of consciousness, especially in deep meditation.
-In advanced yoga, pratyaya becomes increasingly subtle, culminating in pure awareness beyond all mental content.
+Insights: Pratyaya is the subtle mental impression or content supporting a state of consciousness, particularly in deep meditation.
+As practice deepens, pratyaya becomes increasingly refined, eventually dissolving into pure awareness.

 Related Sutras